Goniądz: World War II

-There were a number of attempts by Polish and subsequently German authorities to set up a closed ghetto, however after being bribed this was not carried out.
+There were a number of attempts by the Blue Police and subsequently German authorities to set up a closed ghetto, however after being bribed this was not carried out.
 14 Jews were executed by the SS in August 1941 after being rounded up by Polish police as suspected communists.
 Jews were used for forced labor in a number of Wehrmacht enterprises.
 On 2 November 1942 the SS drove out most of the Jewish inhabitants to a transit camp in the village of Bogusze.
 From there they were sent to Treblinka extermination camp and Auschwitz concentration camp and most of them were murdered on arrival, 10 Goniądz Jews survived in the extermination camps.
 Another 10 survived hiding near Goniadz.
 In May 1944 the Germans arrested and shot dead 3 Jews and the Polish couple that was sheltering them.
 In 1949 some 10 Polish collaborators were tried together for the murder of 25 Jews on 7 July 1941; one received a life sentence and another a six-year term.
 In 1950 an additional Polish collaborator received a six-year sentence for a different incident.

+80% of the town was destroyed in World War II.
+After its postwar reconstruction, it became a local agricultural hub and tourist destination.